RIVM-bioinformatics/AmpliGone/docs/user-guide.md

 ## Using multiple threads

 AmpliGone is multi-threaded by design, as it splits your input data to process over the amount of threads which are available for use.
-Therefore, AmpliGone scales (almost) linearly when given more threads.
+Therefore, AmpliGone scales pretty efficiently when given more threads.
 A computer with a lot of computing power is therefore advised.

-AmpliGone defaults to the amount of threads which are available in your system. (if the CPU of your computer has 24 threads, AmpliGone will use all 24 threads by default)
-You can use the `--threads` or `-t` flag to set a different number of threads to use.
+You can use the `--threads` or `-t` flag to set the number of threads for AmpliGone to use.
+When this flag is not given, AmpliGone will default to using 2 threads.

 ## Adjusting alignment-preset and scoring matrix